heavyai/heavyai/docs/source/contributing.rst

 and the other to provide `GPU` development packages.
 Only one is required, but you may decide to use both in order to run `pytest` against a CPU or GPU environment.

-A `pyomnisci` development environment can be setup with the following:
+A `heavyai` development environment can be setup with the following:

 *********************
 CPU Environment